HewlettPackard/oneview-ansible/README.md

 ## Setup

-To run the Ansible modules provided in this project, you should execute the following steps:
+To run the Ansible modules provided in this project, you may run a containerized version or perform a full installation.
+The containerized version of the `oneview-ansible` modules is available in the [Docker Store](https://store.docker.com/community/images/hewlettpackardenterprise/oneview-ansible-debian).
+There is also a [how-to guide](https://github.com/HewlettPackard/oneview-ansible-samples/blob/master/oneview-ansible-in-container/oneview-ansible-in-container.md) with instructions on how to use the container.

+To perform a full installation, you should execute the following steps:

 ### 1. Clone the repository